 Whether a short-term loan is right depends on your financial situation and needs.

 Some lenders in Canada specifically target customers with poor credit for short-term loans; they usually do not perform a credit check.
-Even a few lenders in Canada specialize in Bad Credit Loans; they do not do a credit check when you apply.
+Even a few lenders in Canada specialize in Bad Credit Loans; these no-credit-check personal loans in Canada do not do a credit check when you apply.
 One of the ways they will try to trick you is to say you need to pay loan insurance before they can approve you.

 What Canadian Short-Term Lender Will You Choose?